Sabal palmetto: Uses

 The growing heart of the new fronds, also known as the terminal bud, gives the tree its "cabbage" name, since this is extracted as a food and tastes like other undifferentiated plant meristem tissue, such as the heart of a cabbage or artichoke.
 It is one of several palm species that are sometimes used to make heart of palm salad.
 Heart of palm was commonly eaten by Native Americans.
 However, extracting the heart kills this species of palm, because the terminal bud is the only point from which the palm can grow, so without this bud, the palm is not able to replace old leaves and eventually dies.

 The cabbage-like terminal bud has been eaten as hearts of palm.
 The bristles on the sheaths of young leaves have been made into scrubbing brushes.
 The trunks have been used as wharf piles.
 On June 28, 1776, Charleston patriots under William Moultrie made a fort of palmetto trunks and from it defended successfully against the British in the Revolutionary War.

 The fruit is edible raw, and the seeds can be ground into flour.

 Culture

 The sabal palmetto is the official state tree of both Florida and South Carolina (the latter is nicknamed "The Palmetto State").

 The annual football rivalry game between Clemson and South Carolina is known as the "Palmetto Bowl".

-A silhouette of a palmetto (S. palmetto) appears on the official flag of the US state of South Carolina.
+A silhouette of S. palmetto appears on the official flag of the US state of South Carolina.
+The seal of South Carolina also depicts the sabal palmetto.

 An image of a palmetto appears on the back of South Carolina's state quarter, which was issued in 2000.

 Two images of S. palmetto appear on the official great seal of the State of Florida and the flag of Florida.